Per-Scholas-Org/MERN-TypeScript-7weeks/Week-4/Day-5/README.md

 Use react-router to create the following pages:
 ### The main page - it's path is `/`, the base path or root path of our app.
 1. This shows a title for the app.
-2. A list of all the groceries the user has selected.
+2. A list of all the groceries the user has selected - you should be able to see all the fruits and vegetables that the user checked.

 ### The fruits page - it's path is `/fruits`